zama-ai/fhevm-react-template/README.md

 ## Configuration

-Edit your `.env` to set Gateway URL, ACL Address and KMS Address.
+Copy `.env.example` to `.env` and update the gateway URL, ACL address, and KMS address to match the fhEVM you're using.

 ## Development